MicrosoftDocs/azure-docs/articles/iot-hub/about-iot-hub.md

 ---
-title: Introduction to Azure IoT Hub | Microsoft Docs
+title: What is Azure IoT Hub | Microsoft Docs
 description: This article explains the uses for an Azure IoT Hub.
 It allows you to read data in a scalable manner, and enables you to manage devices securely.
 author: robinsh
 ms.author: robinsh